Identification of quantum entanglement with Siamese convolutional neural networks and semi-supervised learning: Results

 \section{Results}

-After we have defined the deep neural network models and generated the labeled training and test sets, we can move on to training and then testing our models.
-To verify the models fidelity we used the standard accuracy metric, which is defined as follows:
+After we have defined the deep NN models and generated the labeled training and test sets, we can move on to training and then testing our models.
+To verify the models' fidelity we used the standard accuracy metric, which is defined as follows:

 where $m$ is the number of possible bipartitions, $TP_i$ and $TN_i$ represent the number of true positive (entangled classified as entangled) and true negative (separable classified as separable) examples for a given bipartition $i$, and $n$ is the total number of samples in the test datasets.